Harrisburg Christian School

-Over the next forty years additions to the original building, the construction of two new buildings, and improvements to the school grounds have created an attractive and safe school campus.
+Over the next fifty years additions to the original building, the construction of an Arts and Athletics Center, the Knight Cafe, and improvements to the school grounds have created a beautiful and safe school campus.
+Situated on Blue Mountain one mile from downtown Linglestown, Harrisburg Christian School resides on 38 acres of fields, woods, and wetlands.
+Approximately eleven acres of the campus have been developed as athletic fields.

 Harrisburg Christian School offers an educational program that integrates the historic Christian Faith into a college-preparatory academic program of instruction.
-HCS employs 30 full and part-time teachers with a total employee base of 47.
-The student enrollment for the 2007-08 school year is 290.
-HCS’s teacher-student ratio is 1:12.
+HCS employs 36 full and part-time teachers with a total employee base of 60.
+The student enrollment for the 2025-2026 school year is 353.
+HCS’s teacher-student ratio is 1:11.